vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

     - Server port: `27017`
     - Require SSL: Unchecked

     > **Note:** Leave the **User Name** and **Password** blank as the MongoDB instance on the Build Agent VM for this lab does not have authentication turned on.
-The Azure Database Migration Service is connected to the same VNet as the Build Agent VM, so it's able to communicate within the VNet directly to the VM without exposing the MongoDB service to the Internet.
+The Azure Database Migration Service resides in the same VNet as the Build Agent VM, so it can communicate within the VNet directly to the VM without exposing the MongoDB service to the Internet.
 In production scenarios, you should always have authentication enabled on MongoDB.

     ![Select source tab with values selected for the MongoDB server.](media/dms-select-source.png "MongoDB to Azure Database for CosmosDB - Select source")